maxpou/maxpou.fr/content/posts/2017-08-22-js-exercises-explained/index.md

 ```

 Do you have any idea? 🙂
-*answer will be in the next post!*
+*The answer will be in the next post!*